 The most important step during this time is to make sure that you are being honest with your bridesmaids about what you anticipate costs being as well as what all you expect of them, whether it is bustling your dress during your wedding or handling the planning and coordinating of your bridal shower.

-What They Should Pay For
+What Bridesmaids Should Pay For

 Let’s just start by saying that every wedding, every bride, every groom, and every bridal party are different and operate under their own special circumstances, so this is by no means a hard and fast rule.
 So knowing what bridesmaids should pay for is key.

 Photographers, for example, could be paid for by the bride and groom.
 However, the bridal party could pitch in, since everyone is benefitting from the beautiful wedding day photos taken by a talented photographer such as Dina Deykun at dinadeykun.com.